For Us Spoonies, Having A Flare Day Can Make Coming Up With Blog Post Ideas Difficult

 Us Spoonies don’t always like “perfect” or “normal” because it can make us feel unworthy.
 Let us see you in all your imperfect, perfect glory so we know there is a world we fit into.

-Please share this post so…
+Please share these chronic illness blog post ideas so…

 another woman blogger with chronic illness has the resources she needs to create and run a blog that can, hopefully, give her some income and other revenue.
 This will help her get the medical care, medications, food, housing, help and other things she needs to live a better life.
 Thank you!